Last Updated on January 10, 2021

 One way to save money on your pool heating’s operating costs is to install a proven cost-efficient pool heater.

-We recommend the Hayward W3HP50CL Heat Pump for small to mid-sized Intex pool owners.
+We recommend the FibroPool FH055 Swimming Pool Heat Pump for medium to large Intex pool owners.

-It’s very easy to use too much like their gas pool heaters.
+It’s very easy to use, unlike their gas pool heaters.
 You just have to find the right place to set it up and you should be enjoying a warm pool environment in no time.

 3. Install A Solar Heating System For Above Ground Pools